1988 United States presidential election

 Presidential elections were held in the United States on November 8, 1988.
-The Republican ticket of incumbent vice president George H. W. Bush and Indiana senator Dan Quayle defeated the Democratic ticket of Massachusetts governor Michael Dukakis and Texas senator Lloyd Bentsen.
+The Republican ticket of incumbent vice president George H. W. Bush and Indiana junior senator Dan Quayle defeated the Democratic ticket of Massachusetts governor Michael Dukakis and Texas senior senator Lloyd Bentsen.
 The election was the third consecutive landslide victory for the Republican Party.

-President Ronald Reagan was ineligible to seek a third term because of the 22nd Amendment.
-As a result, it was the first election since 1968 to lack an incumbent president on the ballot, and also the first incumbent president since Dwight D. Eisenhower in 1960 to be barred from seeking reelection.
-(Note: Had Richard Nixon not resigned in 1974, he would also be barred from seeking reelection in 1976.)
+Incumbent President Ronald Reagan was ineligible to run for a third term due to the term limits established by the 22nd Amendment to the United States Constitution.
+As a result, it was the first election since 1968 to lack an incumbent president on the ballot.
 Bush entered the Republican primaries as the front-runner, defeating Kansas senator Bob Dole and televangelist Pat Robertson.
 He selected Indiana senator Dan Quayle as his running mate.
 Dukakis, campaigning on his state's record of strong economic growth, won the Democratic primaries after Gary Hart (a prominent "Atari Democrat" representing the party's moderate wing) withdrew and Ted Kennedy (representing the party's traditional liberal wing) declined to run.
 Dukakis selected Texas Senator Lloyd Bentsen as his running mate.

 Bush ran an aggressive campaign that concentrated mainly on the strong economy, reduction in crime, and continuance with Reagan's policies.
 He attacked Dukakis as an elitist "Massachusetts liberal" and soft-on-crime, to which Dukakis ineffectively responded.
 Despite Dukakis initially leading in the polls, Bush pulled ahead after the Republican National Convention and extended his lead after two strong debate performances.
 Bush won a decisive victory over Dukakis, winning the Electoral College and the popular vote by sizable margins.
-Bush became the fourth sitting vice president to be elected president after John Adams in 1796, Thomas Jefferson in 1800, and Martin Van Buren in 1836, and remains the most recent to do so.
-(Note: As of 2025.)
+Bush is the only sitting vice president to be elected president since Martin Van Buren in 1836.
+(Note: The first two were John Adams in 1796 and Thomas Jefferson in 1800.)
 Despite his loss, Dukakis flipped nine states that had voted Republican in 1984: Hawaii, Iowa, Massachusetts, New York, Oregon, Rhode Island, Washington, West Virginia, and Wisconsin.

 Voters 44 years of age or younger (born in 1944 or later) were estimated by the exit poll to comprise 55% of the electorate.
-As such, Baby boomers and Generation X possibly constituted the majority of the voting public.
+As such, Baby boomers and Generation X constituted the majority of the voting public.

-As of 2024, it remains the most recent election in which a candidate won over 400 electoral votes, as well as 40 or more states.
-It is also the most recent open seat election in which the outgoing president's party retained the White House and for the first time since 1928, this is also the most recent time a party won the presidency for a third consecutive term.
-Since the death of Jimmy Carter in 2024, this is the earliest election in which at least one of the major party nominees for president (Dukakis) or vice president (Quayle) is still alive.
+As of 2026, it remains the most recent election in which a candidate won over 400 electoral votes, as well as 40 or more states.
+It is also the most recent open seat election in which the outgoing president's party retained the White House, and the most recent time where a major party won the presidency for a third consecutive term.
+As of 2026, this is the earliest election in which at least one of the major party nominees for president (Dukakis) or vice president (Quayle) is still alive.